medovina/natty/README.md

 Natty's math library is in the `math` subdirectory, and includes several files:

-* `set.n` - some definitions about sets, plus a proof of Cantor's theorem
 * `nat.n` - a definition of the natural numbers plus many theorems about them
 * `int.n` - a definition of the integers based on the natural numbers, plus some theorems about them
+* `set.n` - definitions about sets
+* `fun.n` - definitions about functions
+* `card.n` - cardinality of sets, including a proof of Cantor's theorem

 The theorems and proofs in `nat.n` and `int.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
 However in Mendelson the first natural number is 1 but in Natty's library it is 0, so I have adapted various proofs accordingly.

-There are also has files `int1.n`, `set1.n` and `num1.n` containing more mathematics that Natty can parse and type check but not yet verify, though I am working on that.
+There are also files `int1.n` and `num1.n` containing more mathematics that Natty can parse and type check but not yet verify, though I am working on that.

 ### Documentation